Zitronekoma30/nc-target-values/README.md

 ### 🧩 Implementation
 - [ ] Implement basic σ-adaptation logic
+- [ ] Fix confidence calculation: Calculate cosine similarity of output vector to closest target vector (not necessarily the correct target)
 - [X] Set up structured experiments and logging
 - [X] Build simple frontend for selecting method, starting and stopping training and displaying result in graph (maybe use "tensorboard" or "weights and biases")